MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsMobilityPolicy.md

 ## DESCRIPTION
 The TeamsMobilityPolicy allows Admins to control Teams mobile usage for users.

-The Set-CsTeamsMobilityPolicy cmdlet allows administrators to update existing Teams Mobility Policies.
+The Set-CsTeamsMobilityPolicy cmdlet allows administrators to update teams mobility policies.

 ## EXAMPLES